 By reducing complexity in this way, you can:

-- ensure the consistent application of your ITSM processes
+- Ensure the consistent application of your ITSM processes

-- obtain complete info needed to progress requests
+- Obtain complete info needed to progress requests

-- speed up the logging process, and;
+- Speed up the logging process

-- hide the complexity of the underlying processes from 1st line agents
+- Hide the complexity of the underlying processes from 1st line agents